adamsilver/adamsilver.io-jekyll/_pages/articles.md

 # Articles

-I publish to my [private mailing list](/signup/) first (about once a month ish) and some of those articles appear below some time later.
+I write for my dear subscribers on my [private mailing list](/signup/).
+Some of those articles end up below.

 <div>
 {% for post in site.posts %}